parthrangarajan/prompt_version_manager/README.md

 Install from PyPI with pip:

     pip install prompt-version-manager

-text

 ## Usage

     from prompt_version_manager import PromptVersionManager

     pvm = PromptVersionManager()

-Setting a prompt automatically saves it with the current timestamp pvm.prompt = "Write a poem about AI."
+    # Setting a prompt automatically saves it with the current timestamp
+    pvm.prompt = "Write a poem about AI."

-Optionally save the output related to the prompt pvm.output = "AI is transforming the world with technology."
+    # Optionally save the output related to the prompt
+    pvm.output = "AI is transforming the world with technology."

-text

     This creates or updates a `prompt_version_manager.json` file in your working directory containing your prompt history.

 ## Contributing